 In addition to these signs, most countries require a clear marking to show that the tire is a retreaded tire, so do your research about where and what this marking is like in your country.

 Consulting our OneHowTo article on how to choose tires for a car could be helpful in making your decision about whether to buy retreaded tires.

-If you want to read similar articles to How To Identify Retreaded Tires, we recommend you visit our Cars category.
+If you'd like to read similar articles to How To Identify Retreaded Tires, we recommend you browse around our Cars category.